Indian people

 Indian people or Indians are the citizens and nationals of the Republic of India or people who trace their ancestry to India.
 While the demonym "Indian" applies to people originating from the present-day India, it was also used as the identifying term for people originating from what is now Bangladesh and Pakistan prior to the Partition of India in 1947.
-The term "Indian" does not refer to a single ethnic group, but is used as an social construct for the various ethnic groups in or from India.
+The term "Indian" does not refer to a single ethnic group, but is used as a social construct for the various ethnic groups in or from India.

 In 2022, the population of India stood at 1.4 billion people.
 According to United Nations forecasts, India overtook China as the world's most populous country by the end of April 2023, containing 17.50 percent of the global population.
-In addition to the Indian population, the Indian overseas diaspora also boasts large numbers, particularly in former British colonies due to the historical Indian indenture system, Arab states of the Persian Gulf, and the Western world.
+The Indian overseas diaspora also boasts large numbers, particularly in Arab states of the Persian Gulf and in the Western world (especially the Anglosphere), as well as historic descendant populations in various countries that were part of the British Empire (particularly in the Caribbean and South Africa) due to the Indian indenture system.

-Particularly in North America and the Caribbean, the terms "Asian Indian" and "East Indian" are sometimes used to differentiate Indians from the indigenous peoples of the Americas.
-Although the misidentification of indigenous Americans as Indians occurred during the European colonization of the Americas, the term "Indian" is still used as an identifier for indigenous populations in North America and the Caribbean.
-This usage is growing rarer, as terms such as indigenous, Amerindian, and specifically First Nations in Canada, and Native American in the United States, are widely used in official discourse, census, and law.
+Particularly in North America and the Caribbean, the terms "Asian Indian" and "East Indian" are sometimes used to differentiate Indians from the Indigenous peoples of the Americas.
+Although the misidentification of Indigenous Americans as Indians occurred during the European colonisation of the Americas, the term "Indian" is still used as an identifier for indigenous populations in North America and the Caribbean.
+This usage is growing rarer, as terms such as Indigenous, Amerindian, and specifically First Nations in Canada, and Native American in the United States, are widely used in official discourse, census, and law.

 Ethnonym

 The name Bhārata has been used as a self-ascribed name by people of the Indian subcontinent and the Republic of India since 1949.
 The designation "Bhārata" appears in the official Sanskrit name of the country, Bhārata Gaṇarājya.
 The name is derived from the ancient Vedic and Puranas, which refer to the land that constitutes India as Bhārata varṣam and uses this term to distinguish it from other varṣas or continents.
-The Bhāratas were a vedic tribe mentioned in the Rigveda, notably participating in the Battle of the Ten Kings.
-India is named after legendary Emperor Bharata who was a descendant of the Bhāratas tribe, scion of Kuru Dynasty who unified the Indian subcontinent under one realm.
+The Bhāratas were a Vedic tribe mentioned in the Rigveda, notably participating in the Battle of the Ten Kings.
+India is named after legendary Emperor Bharata who was a descendant of the Bhāratas tribe, scion of Kuru Kingdom who unified the Indian subcontinent under one realm.

 "The country (varṣam) that lies north of the ocean and south of the snowy mountains is called Bhāratam; there dwell the descendants of Bharata."